Abhijeet399/Project_ADS_Persistance_Retroactive/README.md

   - `git clone https://github.com/Abhijeet399/Project_ADS_Persistance_Retroactive.git`

 - **Run it**:
-  - `python3 FullPersistenceQueue.py`
+  - `python FullPersistenceQueue.py`
 ## **Fully Retroactive Queue (No Persistence)**

 This Python implementation demonstrates a **fully retroactive queue** that allows insertion and deletion operations to be performed at **any past timestamp**, with all future versions automatically updated to reflect the change.
-However, it **doesn’t keep track of old versions of the queue**, meaning each timestamp points to only one version of the queue.
+However, it **does not preserve historical branches**, meaning each timestamp points to only one canonical version of the queue.

-=> Retroactive edits can alter the state of the queue at future timestamps and versions are not immutable so the structure reflects only one version per timestamp.
+=\> Retroactive edits can alter the state of the queue at future timestamps and versions are not immutable so the structure reflects only one version per timestamp.

 ### **Features**

+### **FullRetroactivityNoPersistenceQueue**

+This class supports the following operations:

 - **`enqueue(value, timestamp=None)`**

   - Adds an element to the queue at a specific timestamp.

-  - All following timestamps get updated.
+  - All following timestamps are updated automatically.

   - Defaults to appending at the latest version if no timestamp is provided.